-I have received a copy of the pamphlet, "Renovate Right: Important Lead Hazard Information for Families, Child Care Providers and Schools" informing me of the potential risk of the lead hazard exposure from renovation activity to be performed in my dwelling unit.
-I received this pamphlet before the work began.

-I did not receive the Lead-Based Paint Pamphlet.
+- I have received a copy of the pamphlet, "Renovate Right: Important Lead Hazard Information for Families, Child Care Providers and Schools" informing me of the potential risk of the lead hazard exposure from renovation activity to be performed in my dwelling unit.
+I received this pamphlet before the work began. - I did not receive the Lead-Based Paint Pamphlet.

 I hereby certify that the aforementioned statements are true and correct.
-If at any time this information is found to be false or incorrect, I understand that it may cause the entire property to be terminated from the program.
+If at any time this information is found to be false or incorrect and it is then determined that I do not qualify for the Housing Department Programs, I understand that I am liable for all costs incurred through the program.